 Delivered to the Royal Australian Air Force (RAAF) as Beaufort Mark VIII serial number A9-190.
-Assigned to 100 Squadron.
+Assigned to No. 100 Squadron.
 On the left side of the cockpit was the nose art of a rooster.
-Later, assigned to 5 Communication Unit.
-Next to 8 Communication Unit.
+Later, assigned to No. 5 Communication Unit.
+Next assigned to No. 8 Communication Unit.

-On October 10, 1945 took off from Bamaga Airfield (Higgins Field, Jack Jacky, Red Point) on a flight.
-After flying 120 miles, the left engine cut out and caused it to return to base.
-After lading at Bamaga Airfield, there was no break pressure and the aircraft ran off the runway.
-Everyone aboard survived unhurt.
+On October 10, 1945 took off from Bamaga Airfield (Higgins Field, Jack Jacky, Red Point) piloted by W/O Ian William Adamson on a flight.
+After flying 120 miles, the left engine cut out and the aircraft attempted to return to base.
+After lading at Bamaga Airfield, there was no break pressure and the Beaufort ran off the runway.
+No one was injured in the landing.

 AWM Collection Database - Item P00647.028